7 Things To Do After Submitting Your FAFSA® Form

 Since many schools won’t be able to meet your full financial need, you’ll need a way to pay the difference between the financial aid your school offers and what the school costs.
 Scholarships are a great way to fill the gap.

 Don’t wait until you receive your financial aid offers to start applying for scholarships.
 There are thousands out there, but many have early deadlines.
 Set a goal for yourself; maybe you aim to apply to one scholarship per week.
 Make scholarship applications your focus while you wait for your financial aid offers.
+The applications may take some time, but the possible payout makes it all worth it.
+For more tips, read our article on applying for scholarships.

 7

-Watch for your financial aid offers.
+Evaluate your aid offers.